BiatuAutMiahn/WrapNAPS/README.md

 1. After the installation finishes and you click the "Scan to PDF" link on your desktop.
 2. If you have a scanner available it will appear in the top dropdown.
 If there is only one, it will be automatically selected, and conversely if you have no scanners attached you will be unable to select a scanner and must restart the program after one is connected.
 (In the future the program will detect when scanners are connected/disconnected).
 3. After you select a scanner you will need to select a Document Source.
 Flatbed, Glass, or Duplex.
 (Depending on the scanner or driver used some of these options may be unavailable).
-4. By default the `Remember my last choices` will be selected, if you dont want to save the changes made during this session simply uncheck this option.
+4. By default the `Remember options` will be selected, if you dont want to save the changes made during this session simply uncheck this option.
 5. By default WrapNAPS will exit after you start a scan.
 Check `Stay Open (Batch Scan)` to keep WrapNAPS open for additional scans.
 6. Finally click `Scan` to start the scan.
 You will be presented with with a tooltip showing "Scanning..."
 - Click `NAPS2` to run the full NAPS2 (Not another PDF Scanner) application.